galaxyproject/training-material/topics/sequence-analysis/tutorials/ncbi-blast-against-the-madland/tutorial.md

 <!-- This is a comment. -->

 MAdLandDB is a protein database comprising of a comprehensive collection of fully sequenced plant and algal genomes, with a particular emphasis on non-seed plants and streptophyte algae.
 Additionally, for comparative analysis, the database also includes genomes from various other organisms such as fungi, animals, the SAR group, bacteria, and archaea.
-The database is actively developed and maintained by the [Rensing lab](http://plantco.de), and employs a system of species abbreviation using a 5 letter code, which is constructed using the first three letters of the genus and the first two letters of the species name, for example, CHABR for Chara braunii.
-Furthermore, the database provides gene identification through the addition of gene ID's and supplementary information such as the encoding source of the gene, whether it is plastome encoded (pt) or transcriptome-based (tr) in cases when a genome is not yet available.
+The database is actively developed and maintained by the [Rensing lab](http://plantco.de) and released in the [MAdLand](madland.science) setting.
+It employs a system of species abbreviation using a 5 letter code, which is constructed using the first three letters of the genus and the first two letters of the species name, for example, CHABR for *Chara braunii*.
+Furthermore, the database provides gene identification through the addition of gene ID’s and supplementary information such as the encoding source of the gene, whether it is plastome encoded (pt) or transcriptome-based (tr) in cases when a genome is not yet available.
 The key advantage of this database is its non-redundant nature, and the fact that all sequences are predominantly from genome projects, thereby increasing their reliability.

 > <agenda-title></agenda-title>